 Millennials do not respond well to so-called 'attack marketing', which involves a constant bombardment of duplicate ads and repetitive messaging.
 In fact, their engagement on adverts that interrupt their online content or experience, such as pop-ups and partner videos, is extremely weak across the board.

 However, given that Gen Y will frequently search what they are looking for online before making any purchasing decisions, you have an excellent opportunity to ensure you are found in the results.
 A great way to do this is to invest in Google Search Ads, which places companies at the top of relevant searches made by potential consumers.
-This method of promoted marketing works fast to produce results for business websites and can be more effective in the short term than SEO strategies, which are a long term approach.
+This method of promoted marketing works fast to produce results for business websites and can be more effective in the short term than SEO strategies, which - while important - are a long term approach.

 Another significant feature that millennial consumers crave is the ability to chat online with customer support agents to quickly and conveniently resolve any questions or issues.
 Indeed, gone are the days when customers would overwhelmingly prefer to pick up the phone and call a shop for information on a particular product or service, or request support.